edenlabllc/python-task/README.md

 **/repositories/**

-should return the first 100 objects ordered by `stargazers_coun`.
+should return the first 100 objects ordered by `stargazers_count`.